Salkantay Trek 5 days

 - One night hotel in Machupicchu town.

-- Private car from the train station to the hotel in Cusco.
+- Private transportation from the train station to your hotel in Cusco on the last day.

 - Trek Leader.